Miscellaneous

 wooden construction

-The Ikaruga Temple has 26 buildings, all completed before 800 AD, and is considered the oldest wooden buildings.
-However, there is also the one with the title of the oldest.
-It is a 5-storey pagoda completed in 607 AD.
+The temple at Ikaruga has 26 buildings that were all completed before 800 AD and are considered the oldest wooden buildings.
+But there is also the oldest.
+It is a 5-story pagoda completed in 607 AD.
 The temple was destroyed by fire in 670 AD, but was rebuilt and finished around 700 AD.
-However, tests on the wood of the pagoda's central pillar showed that it was cut in AD 594, meaning that it survived the fire, and the pagoda is now considered to be the oldest wooden structure in the world still standing.
+However, tests carried out on the wood of the pagoda's central pillar revealed that it was cut in 594 AD, which means that it survived the fire, and the pagoda is now considered to be the oldest wooden structure in the world still standing.

 wooden construction

-The pagoda is over 32 m high and has a base of 6/6 m.
-Next to it is the main temple building, which is also very old, considered the 2nd oldest in the world.
+The pagoda is over 32 meters high with a base of 6/6 meters.
+Next to it is the main temple building, also very old, considered the 2nd oldest in the world.
 Unlike the pagoda it has only 2 floors and a base of 8.5/15 m.
 Unfortunately it was destroyed by fire in 1946.
-It has been rebuilt, but it is believed that only 15-20% of the old structure could be saved.
+It was rebuilt, but it is believed that only 15-20% of the old structure could be saved.

 wooden construction

-Perhaps the pagoda at Horyuji Temple is not the oldest.
-Perhaps there are other buildings in the world that can claim this title.
-What is certain, however, is that there is a tradition of woodworking in Japan that has been elevated to the level of an art.
-And this must be understood, respected and recognised.
-Because I don't think any other country understands, appreciates and loves wood as passionately as Japan does.
+Perhaps the pagoda inside Horyuji Temple is not the oldest.
+Perhaps there are other buildings in the world that can claim that title.
+But what is certain is that in Japan there is a tradition of woodwork raised to the level of art.
+And this must be understood, respected and recognized.
+Because I don't think there is another country that understands, appreciates and loves wood as passionately as Japan does.

 wooden construction